 \section{Abstract}

-We analyze the Thermodynamics of massless bosonic systems in $D$-dimensional anti-de Sitter spacetime, considering scalar, electromagnetic and gravitational fields.
-Their dynamics are described by P\"{o}schl-Teller effective potentials and quantized in an unified framework, with the determination of the associated energy spectra.
-From the microscopic description developed, a macroscopic thermodynamic treatment is proposed, where an effective volume in anti-de Sitter geometry is defined and a suitable thermodynamic limit is considered.
+We analyze the thermodynamics of massless bosonic systems in $D$-dimensional anti--de Sitter spacetime, considering scalar, electromagnetic, and gravitational fields.
+Their dynamics are described by P\"{o}schl-Teller effective potentials and quantized in a unified framework, with the determination of the associated energy spectra.
+From the microscopic description developed, a macroscopic thermodynamic treatment is proposed, where an effective volume in anti--de Sitter geometry is defined and a suitable thermodynamic limit is considered.
 Partition functions are constructed for the bosonic gases, allowing the determination of several thermodynamic quantities of interest.
-With the obtained results, general aspects of the Thermodynamics are explored.
+With the obtained results, general aspects of the thermodynamics are explored.